-Here are seven of the best hikes in south Western Australia.
+Here are seven of the best hikes in WA's south west.

 Stirling Range National Park